Bylaws: Purpose and Types

 What are Bylaws?

-Bylaws are legal documents that organizations use to define the legally binding rules a corporate or nonprofit board of directors uses to operate.
+Bylaws are legal documents that organizations use to define the legally binding rules a corporate or nonprofit board of directors uses to operate their organization.
 They address critical issues, such as quorum requirements, board member terms, annual meetings, and other top-level administration issues.

 Many organizations choose to follow the rules of parliamentary procedure when defining and governing rules surrounding annual, executive, and special meetings.